Andrews54757/FastStream/README.md

 ### THERE IS NO BUILT-IN AUTOMATIC UPDATE SYSTEM.
 If you go this route, please make sure to check back often for updates because I will often fix bugs as I encounter them.
 FastStream will remind you in the settings page, but you will have to update it manually.

 ## Manual Installation For Firefox
 The extension is, by default, configured to work on Chrome.
+You can either use a prebuilt version from the [Releases page](https://github.com/Andrews54757/FastStream/releases) or build the extension yourself using the build instructions below.

+You can then install the extension temporarily on Firefox Developer Edition by going to `about:debugging`.
+Unfortunately, you will have to re-install after each restart because firefox doesn't allow you to permenantly install unsigned extensions.

+### THERE IS NO BUILT-IN AUTOMATIC UPDATE SYSTEM.
+If you go this route, please make sure to check back often for updates because I will often fix bugs as I encounter them.
+FastStream will remind you in the settings page, but you will have to update it manually.

+## Build Instructions
-In order to create a firefox extension bundle, you need to build FastStream by following these steps:
+In order to create bundles for Chrome and Firefox, you need to build FastStream by following these steps:

 1. Install NodeJS and NPM
 2. Run `npm install --only=dev` to install dev dependencies
 3. Run `npm run build`
 4. Firefox bundle is available in the `built` directory

-You can then install the extension temporarily on Firefox Developer Edition by going to `about:debugging`.
-Unfortunately, you will have to re-install after each restart because firefox doesn't allow you to permenantly install unsigned extensions.

 ## Contributors